Jp-moraiss/Jp-moraiss/README.md

 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">

 Hey there!
 I'm **JP**, a Computer Science student with a passion for building things for the web and the world of game development.

 Since the beginning of my journey in programming, I have been motivated by the challenge of turning ideas into reality.

 I enjoy learning new technologies and applying them to create innovative and engaging projects, whether it's building the logic for a game or developing a functional and elegant website.

-I believe in continuous learning and am always seeking to expand my skills, exploring different tools and frameworks to become a more complete and versatile developer.

 My goal is to create solutions that not only work well but also provide great experiences for users.
 Let's build something amazing together! 🚀